gene-kira/windows-mac/README.md

 Breakthrough   Mirror engine MirrorDefense and MirrorHook tech  12-5-2025 11:04 am

-Today we have made our first fully automated Borg Research 3  12-8-2025 11:36 am
+Today we have made our first fully automated Borg Research 3  12-8-2025 11:36 am it will make new code for you all day long when it beeps the code is done just click to see the code  :]